juanbartolo0615/character-sheet/README.md

 > docker compose up -d

 This will finally get your docker containers up and running with the FastAPI and the React server.
 Looking at your docker docker desktop in the containers section you will see three containers up and running.
 Check out the logs and wait for the servers to get up and running.
-You can checkout the front end at [here](http://localhost:3000/) and the FastAPI docs [here](http://localhost:8000/docs#/).
+You can checkout the front end at [localhost:3000](http://localhost:3000/) and the FastAPI docs at [localhost:8000/docs#](http://localhost:8000/docs#/).
 Depending if your on windows the front end server might take a little bit longer to get up and running the first time around.

 ## Alembic Commands